Chiral kinetic theory with small mass corrections and quantum coherent states: Outlook

 \section{Outlook}

-In this work we have studied how the CKT, as derived from the OSEFT, is modified by small mass corrections.
+In this work we have studied how the chiral kinetic theory, as derived from the OSEFT, is modified by small mass corrections.
 While in the massless case only four Wigner functions are needed, corresponding to both particles and antiparticles of the two possible fermion chiralities, as soon as a small mass of the fermions is considered, four extra Wigner functions are required for the complete treatment of the system.
 We have checked the consistency of the whole approach, by showing that it respects RI, and ultimately, the Lorentz symmetry, and that it allows for describing the small mass modifications to the chiral anomaly.
+We also showed the correspondence of the spin coherence functions to analogous terms found in previous works, showing the consistency of the equations of motion at the classical level.

 Our transport equations can be considered as a generalization of the neutrino transport equations of Ref.~\cite{arXiv:1605.09383}.
 In those works neutrinos were assumed only to contact interact with electrons and baryons, while gauge interactions were not considered in the energy regime considered.
 Our work fills that gap, that might be needed for the consideration of neutrinos in cosmological settings.
 However, our transport approach might be useful to describe other systems with almost chiral fermions, such as the quark-gluon plasma~\cite{Huang:2015oca}, or quasiparticles in Weyl semimetals~\cite{Miransky:2015ava}.